ello/wtf/_posts/artists/2017-08-21-art-giveaways.md

 header_credit_image: acd_n-avatar.png
 ---

-Our Art Giveaways program supports Ello artists through the purchase and redistribution of their artwork.
-Three times per week we buy artwork from Ello artists, promote their work and give their art back to randomly selected members of the Ello community.
+Our Art Giveaways program supports Ello artists through the purchase and redistribution of their artwork. **Three times per week we buy artwork from Ello artists.** We promote their work and then give their art back to randomly selected members of the Ello community.

 To inquire about participating in an Ello Art Giveaway contact us at ArtGiveaways@ello.co.